-Additional Reporting Requirement for Combined Groups with Temporary Credit

-The reporting entity of a combined group with a temporary credit for business loss carryforward preserved for itself and/ or its affiliates must submit a Common Owner Information Report (Form 05-177) by the due date of the report.
+Additional Reporting Requirement for Combined Groups with Temporary Credit or its affiliates must submit a Common Owner Information Report (Form 05-177) by the due date of the report.
 This information must be submitted to satisfy franchise tax filing requirements, even if the combined group is not claiming the credit on the current year's report.
-However, the Common Owner Information Report is not required for any report year in which the combined group's annualized total revenue is under the no tax due threshold.
+However, the Common Owner Information Report is not required for any report year in which the combined group's annualized total revenue is at or below the no tax due threshold.
 Submit the Common Owner Information Report before or with your franchise tax report to prevent processing delays.
 If you submit the Common Owner Information Report after you file your report, it will NOT immediately process to your account.